greenriver/hmis-warehouse/drivers/hud_hic/README.md

-## HudHic README
+## HUD HIC

-This README file should be used to explain the functionality of the driver.
+HUD Report to generate data to be entered for the HIC.
+As of the 2022 HIC, there are no programing specs, but needs to generate tables in the HMIS CSV format for projects operating on a single chosen date.